biopython/biopython.github.io/wiki/Phylo.md

 ---------------------------

-Many new features for building and processing phylogenetic trees were developed by Yanbo Ye for [Google Summer of Code 2013](Google_Summer_of_Code_2013 "wikilink").
-They are implemented on a development branch which has not yet been merged into the main Biopython codebase, but is available on GitHub at:
-<https://github.com/lijax/biopython>.
-Note that the behavior and API of
-these features may change before the official release.
+Many new features for building and processing phylogenetic trees were developed by Yanbo Ye for [Google Summer of Code](Google_Summer_of_Code "wikilink") 2013.
+They are available on the development branch (see [SourceCode](SourceCode "wikilink")) but are not yet included in an official Biopython release version.
+Note that the behavior and API of these features may change before the upcoming official release.

 ### Tree Construction